Kuhl’s Interceptr Jacket is an attractive mid-weight layer that can be worn on its own or under a shell.

-Kuhl has very functional and well-designed products which we’re familiar with (Tom owns several of their shorts and a hat), so we were happy to get a chance to review the Interceptr Jacket.
+Kuhl has very functional and well-designed products which we’re familiar with (Tom owns several of their shorts and a hat).

 Disclaimer: Kuhl provided a complimentary jacket for review, but did not provide compensation or exercise control over the content of this post.